-For instance, in Southern Company's 2010Q4 earnings conference call, the executive stated that "In August of this year, the Alabama Public Service Commission granted Alabama Power the ability to increase accruals to its natural disaster reserve", which is related to physical climate risk.
-Similarly, in the 2011Q4 earnings conference call, NextEra Energy Inc's CEO explained to the investors that "The weaker wind resource was the primary driver of the negative \$0.04 contribution from existing wind assets relative to the prior year comparable quarter", of which the content is about the negative performance of green investments.
+earnings conference call, NextEra Energy Inc's CEO explained to the investors that "The weaker wind resource was the primary driver of the negative \$0.04 contribution from existing wind assets relative to the prior year comparable quarter", of which the content is about the negative performance of green investments.

 If only relying on climate-related keywords, we will capture a lot of such false positives that are unrelated to green talk.
-The green talk we want to capture are those positive discussions by corporate executives who promote their firms' environmental investments, efforts, and performance.
+The green talks we want to capture are those climate discussions from the corporate executives who tout their firms' environmental investments, efforts, and performance.
 As such, identifying green talk should depend on a sentence's context.
-However, the keyword approach is context-independent, implying that any sentence containing the pre-specified climate-related words will be classified as green talk, irrespective of its actual context.
-A more advanced technique is indeed necessary.
+However, the keyword approach is context-independent, implying that any sentence containing the pre-specified climate-related words will be classified as green talk, irrespective of its actual context.11 A more advanced technique is indeed necessary.